atranter/H2_H_Simulation/README.md

 ## Theory
 To estimate the forces acting on every atom during an iteration, each atom is displaced by a small amount (in both positive and negative directions) in every coordinate axis.
-Next, for each configuration, OpenFermion is used to calculate the ground state energy.
-The energy differences between the displaced configuration and the original configuration are then used to estimate the average force acting on each atom in all three coordinate axes.
+Next, for each configuration, OpenFermion is used to calculate the ground state energy by diagonalizing the hamiltonian.
+The energy differences between each displaced configuration and the original configuration are then used to estimate the average force acting on each atom in all three coordinate axes.

-To then project the velocity and location of each atom in every coordinate axis, two methods are used.
-The less accurate method, called the Euler-Cromer method, will work for most molecules and can be calculated quicker, however the timestep for each iteration.
-The second method, called the Runge-Kutta 4th order method, can project out to larger timesteps and has increased accuracy, but requires a significantly longer computation time.
+Next, to project the velocity and location of each atom in every coordinate axis, two methods can be used.
+The less accurate method, called the Euler-Cromer method, will work for most molecules and requires fewer computational resources, however the timestep for each iteration must be shorter.
+The second method, named Runge-Kutta 4th order, can project out to larger timesteps and has increased accuracy, but requires a significantly longer computation time.

-After each iteration, the current geometry and the current velocity of every atom is stored for the next iteration.
+After each iteration, the current geometry and the current velocity of every atom is stored for the next iteration and the geometry is appended to the data file.

 ## Workflow
 In order to realize the full intended usage of this program, the client should first use the